Fern Jones (1957-2017)

 We are saddened to have recently lost a wonderful colleague, Senior Fellow Fern Jones, one of the founding members of Croatan Institute.
 Jones passed away Wednesday, May 17th after a fatal truck accident.
 She was born in Nova Scotia, Canada on May 9, 1957, graduated from the Andover Phillips Academy in Andover, MA, and went on to receive a BA in English from Yale University and a MS in Management from the Massachusetts Institute of Technology.
 In the 1980s, Jones trained on Wall Street working as a proprietary trader, risk manager and securities analyst.
 Most recently, she was privately advising investors to look at responsible, sustainable approaches to the environment, society, and government.
 Her full obituary is available here.

 The funeral for Jones took place on Saturday, May 27, at the First Baptist Church of Hockley near Shacklefords, Virginia.
-A memorial is being organized by the Jones family and will take place in New York City on Saturday, June 24 at 11am.
-Please RSVP to Carly Jones if you would like to attend.
+A memorial was also organized by the Jones family and took place in New York City on Saturday, June 24.

 Condolences may be sent by mail to the family in care of Fern's sister, Ms. Ruth Jones, 101 Ravens Bluff Ct., Browns Summit, NC 27214.